alexis-cmyk/ManuscriptCodeShare_R2HaPpY/README.md

 ## Reproducing figures

-All figures in the manuscript can be regenerated using:
+All figures in the manuscript reliant on custom code can be regenerated using:

 - Individual figure-specific scripts titled by figure(s).
-- Figures are deposited into figure-specific subdirectories within `output`
+  - Figures are deposited into figure-specific sub-directories within `output`
-- Tables are depositied into figure-specific subdirectories within `modified_data`
+  - Tables are deposited into figure-specific sub-directories within `modified_data`

 - To generate all figures with one command, in console within this Rproject, run: `source("00_master_run_all_figures.R")`
   - This file points to each figure specific script: `R/00_master_run_all_figures.R`

-- A Shiny application enabling interactive re-analysis and visualization (`shiny/`) at https://r2happy.gs.washington.edu*
+- The Shiny application enabling interactive re-analysis and visualization *[here](https://r2happy.gs.washington.edu)*

+---
+## Dependencies

 Dependencies are managed using **renv**.
 To reproduce the full environment: